celigo/integrator-api-docs/readme.md

 ### Flow

-Flows are used to comppose exports and imports so that data can exported out of one or more applications and then imported into one or more applications.
+Flows are used to compose exports and imports so that data can be exported out of one or more applications and then imported into one or more applications.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/flow.md) for more info regarding the flow resource type and all its related API endpoints.

 ### Integration

-Integrations are used group flows.
-All flows that belong to the same integration will share the same permissions, and stats will bubble up to the same tile, etc...
+Integrations are used to group flows.
+All flows that belong to the same integration will share the same permissions, and all stats and jobs will display under the same tile, etc...

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/integration.md) for more info regarding the integration resource type and all its related API endpoints.

 ### State

-State is an API only resource type that can be used to store arbitrary JSON data.
-Typically the state API is used to persist data about a flow's last execution, and then use that data to parameterize the flow the next time it runs.
+State is an API only resource type that can be used to store arbitrary JSON data (associated with a custom key).
+Typically the state API is used to persist data about a flow's last execution, and then to use that same data to parameterize the next execution of the flow (i.e. the next time it runs).

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/state.md) for more info regarding the state resource type and all its related API endpoints.